openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 eksctl create cluster -f clusterconfig.yaml
 ```

-Create a role to allow spot instances.
+Create a role on AWS to allow access to spot instances.

 > Unless your AWS account has already onboarded to EC2 Spot, you will need to create the service linked role to avoid the [`ServiceLinkedRoleCreationNotPermitted` error](https://karpenter.sh/v0.37/troubleshooting/#missing-service-linked-role).